PB✓

 Color theory for working designers

 RGB, CMYK, and HSL — the three mental models you switch between fluently.
-Building palettes as systems (primary, secondary, neutrals, semantic, 9-step ramps), why saturation is the most useful lever, WCAG contrast as a floor, and Nigerian cultural color context.
+Building palettes as systems (primary, secondary, neutrals, semantic, 9-step ramps), why saturation is the most useful lever, WCAG contrast as a floor, and international cultural color context.

 3. 03